 These days, you can call your loved ones even in the foreign countries for free.
 One should make a habit of at least calling whom you consider close once in a month.
 Then one can really understand what state the person is in.
 But you know what, even for calling, EGO comes in between.
 The first question Satan inserts in one’s mind is – “Why should I call the person first?”
 He is elder to me, why can’t he call me first?
 And if he is younger, then RESPECT and other virtues come to mind.
 He’s younger to me, he should respect at least my age.

-I won’t scratch his/her back unless he/she does it first
+I won’t scratch his/her back until he/she does it – Opposite of Altruism?

 The second question which satanic Satan inserts in one’s mind is – “Did that person ever help me at all?”
 I have heard with my own ears about the gifts (monetary) to keep in a Muslim marriage.
 Here down south in India, Muslim marriages are loved by one and all, especially for the Biriyani and other sumptuous food fare on offer!
 So one guy tells the other – this was way back when I was young about thirty years back – let’s give 100 rupees as a gift – and eat about 10 pieces of mutton in the biriyani – then our investment of 100 rupees is justified!

-Do something without expecting anything, at least once in a blue moon!
+Do something without expecting anything, at least once in a blue moon – Altruism

 So, without any benefits, no one wants to help.
 But trust me, an act of just stroking your pet cat’s head releases so many happiness-inducing hormones like Dopamine, Serotonin, Oxytocin, Endorphins, etc. According to an Islamic Hadith [saying of Prophet Mohammed (peace be upon him)], sadaqah (charity) extinguishes sins as water extinguishes fire.
 He also stated that the believer’s shade on the Judgement day (Day of Resurrection) will be his/her charity.